dinanathsj29/angular8-new-features-changes/README.md

 04 Upgrading to Angular8
 =====================
-- Only one command to take care of update an existing app to to Angular8:
+- Only one command to take care of update an existing app to Angular8:
 ```
 ng update @angular/cli @angular/core
 ```